 WorkPro manages compliance standards on your behalf, ensuring data is properly and securely stored, archived and destroyed in accordance with national laws.

-The applicant does have the right to request their results certificate to be destroyed at any time.
-The process that needs to be followed by an applicant to request their check is destroyed is formal, and managed directly between the applicant and WorkPro.
+The applicant does have the right to request their results certificate to be destroyed after 90 days.
+The process that needs to be followed by an applicant to request their NCCHC is destroyed is formal and managed directly between the applicant and WorkPro.

 A candidate must be at least 16 in order for a Nationally Coordinated Criminal History Check to be completed.
 In addition, anyone under the age of 18 must have the informed consent of a parent, guardian or legal representative.

-It is not possible to process a police check without the candidate express informed consent.
-WorkPro checks the signature provided during the application process as part of the verification process prior to submitting the check to ACIC.
+It is not possible to process a NCCHC without a candidate’s express informed consent.
+WorkPro checks the signature provided during the application process as part of the verification process prior to submitting the NCCHC to ACIC.

-The applicant must provide signed and informed consent in order for a Nationally Coordinated Criminal History Check to be completed.
-By doing so, they are consenting to the specific purpose of a police check.
-If another national police check is required for a different purpose, they must consent again.
-Consent can be provided in the form of a digital signature, and is collected as a part of WorkPro’s application process.
+The candidate must provide ‘informed consent’ for a NCCHC to be completed.
+By doing so, they are consenting to the specific purpose of a NCCHC.
+If another NCCHC is required for a different purpose, they must consent again.
+Consent can be provided in the form of a digital signature and is collected as a part of WorkPro’s application process.

 Using WorkPro, the applicant will receive a copy of their Nationally Coordinated Criminal History Check results certificate.
 In addition, it is an Australian Criminal Intelligence Commission requirement that the applicant is automatically and immediately advised if there is a disclosable court outcome and provided with clear instructions on how to dispute the outcome if it contains an error.
 The WorkPro platform automatically ensures this requirement is addressed.